tomhillmeyer/companion-dashboard/README.md

 ![App Screenshot](https://raw.githubusercontent.com/tomhillmeyer/companion-dashboard/refs/heads/main/screenshots/box-settings-modal.png)

 - Double clicking a box launches the settings window for that box.

+## Variables
+- Including a variable in the standard Companion notation of `$(connection:variable)` will automatically replace that variable with its value on your dashboard.
+- The variable by itself will use the default Companion connection.
+If you add `[X]` immediately before the variable, it'll use that connection.
+For example, `[1]$(connection:variable)` will pull that variable from the [1] connection rather than the default connection.

 ## Color logic
 All color pickers in Companion Dashboard have three options, in this order of priority: